instituutnederlandsetaal/BlackLab/site/docs/development/030_query-tool.md

 - For a simple query, just enclose each word between double quotes: `"the" "egg"` searches for "the" followed by "egg"
 - You can user regular expressions: `".*g"` searches for words ending with 'g'
 - If you want to get more of a feel for what kinds of matches were found, try grouping by matched text using the command "group match".
 Then, if you want to view one of the groups, use `group *n*`.
-- Type `struct` to see the structure of the index, including available annotations and metadata fields.
+- Type `struct` to see the structure of the corpus, including available annotations and metadata fields.
 - If you have a `lemma` annotation, you can use `[lemma="work"]` to find forms of the verb "work".
 Similarly, if you have a `pos` annotation, you can use `[pos="NOU-C"]` to find common nouns.

 ## Paging, sorting and grouping